The Keep (film): Home media

+Although the film has been made available for purchase and/or streaming on YouTube, Amazon Video, Apple TV, Criterion Channel (as part of the 80s Horror series) and Netflix (UK and Ireland), it went unreleased in physical disc format (aside from LaserDisc) in any country until the Australian label Via Vision Entertainment released an official remastered DVD edition on 20 January 2020.

+On 29 November 2024, Vinegar Syndrome announced a 4K UHD Blu-ray edition of the film, under license from Paramount, in both limited (12,000 copies) and standard editions which were made available the same day as part of their annual Black Friday web store sale.
+Both editions sold out within less than 48 hours.

+Reception

 Box office

-The film was give a limited theatrical release in the United States by Paramount Pictures on 16 December 1983 on 508 screens.
+The film was given a limited theatrical release in the United States by Paramount Pictures on 16 December 1983 on 508 screens.
 It earned $1,032,295 during its opening weekend, premiering at number 13 in the national box office, and remained in release until 6 January 1984.
 It ultimately grossed $4,218,594 during its U.S. theatrical run, and was regarded as a box-office flop.

 Critical response

-Contemporaneous

 Gene Siskel, film reviewer for the Chicago Tribune, rated The Keep two out of four stars, complaining that the Tangerine Dream soundtrack tended to overwhelm the dialogue.
 Siskel wrote, "Stay away from The Keep, one of the most inaudible movies ever made.
 Oh, sure, you can look at the pictures, but without the dialogue it's going to be most difficult to figure what's going on".
 Catharine Rambau of the Detroit Free Press also criticized the film, writing: "Michael Mann's gothic horror movie The Keep is a letdown, an unfortunate hybrid mutation of disco horror, rock video, high fashion and imitation art", adding that even its competent special effects and musical score "don't help much".

 The Salem, Oregon Statesman Journal's Ron Cowan noted that the film's "murky storytelling" is offset by "some arresting moments", but felt that the film's gore was at times visually excessive.
 Patrick Taggart of the Austin American-Statesman deemed it "one of the worst films of the year—artily photographed and with nothing to say".

 Writing for the Sydney Morning Herald, film reviewer Susie Eisenhuth alternately praised the film, calling it "visually spectacular" and "mesmerising from the opening moments".
 "The Keep is the sort of movie I expect to see in one of the big cinema centres, being fed to the masses raised on Spielberg and spectacle", Eisenhuth wrote in her review.